rinaldilucas/mean-task-manager/README.md

 - API documentation using Swagger
 - Handler of promises and errors using destructuring
 - Improved http security using HttpParams
-- Unsubscriber component with subsink to facilitate the manuvering of unsubcribres
+- Unsubscriber component with subsink to facilitate the maneuvering of unsubscribes
 - Shared CRUD service, allowing services to inherit its operations
 - Custom pipes to convert date to selected language
 - Custom directive to prevent form autofill
-- Dark mode persistent trought browser cookies
+- Dark mode using browser cookies
-- SCSS algorythm which uses rem unit to maintain aspect ratio
+- SCSS algorithm which uses rem unit to maintain aspect ratio
 - Stylesheets written using BEM methodology
 - Custom SCSS structure to improve reusability
 - Material components are overwritten to support rem unit and improve mobile/table compatibility coding less